CVPD/Driver-Drowsiness-Detection/README.md

 4. ReduceDataset: Reduces a dataset using the structure returned by DatasetPCA

-5. TrainReducedDataset:loads the reduced training and test datasets and build SVM classifiers modifying the number of training features, the SVM kernel parameters and the SVM C parameter.
+5. TrainReducedDataset: loads the reduced training and test datasets and build SVM classifiers modifying the number of training features, the SVM kernel parameters and the SVM C parameter.
     A file with relevance data from the result of each trained classifier is saved as *Results_ReducedPCA'PCA_Ratio''kernel'_Sub'subsampling'.mat*.
     This file contains a data structure with the following fields:
       * situation